Hydra: Resilient and Highly Available Remote Memory

 The alternative is erasure coding, which has recently made its way from disk-based storage to in-memory cluster caching to reduce storage overhead and improve load balancing \cite{ec-storage, codfs, ceph, cocytus, memec, eccache}.
-Typically, an object is divided into $k$ \emph{data splits} and encoded to create $r$ equal-sized \emph{parity splits} ($k > r$), which are then distributed across $(k+r)$ failure domains.\footnote{A failure domain is a set of remote machines that are likely to experience a correlated failure, \eg, servers in a rack sharing a single power source.} Existing erasure-coded memory solutions deal with large objects (\eg, larger than 1 MB \cite{eccache}), where hundreds-of-$\mu$s latency of the TCP/IP stack can be ignored.
+Typically, an object is divided into $k$ \emph{data splits} and encoded to create $r$ equal-sized \emph{parity splits} ($k > r$), which are then distributed across $(k+r)$ failure domains.
+Existing erasure-coded memory solutions deal with large objects (\eg, larger than 1 MB \cite{eccache}), where hundreds-of-$\mu$s latency of the TCP/IP stack can be ignored.
 Simply replacing TCP with RDMA is not enough either.
-For example, the EC-Cache with RDMA (shown in Figure~\ref{fig:latency-vs-storage}) provides a lower storage overhead than compression but with a latency around 20$\mu$s.
+For example, the EC-Cache with RDMA (Figure~\ref{fig:latency-vs-storage}) provides a lower storage overhead than compression but with a latency around 20$\mu$s.

 Last but not least, all of these approaches experience high unavailability in the presence of correlated failures \cite{copyset}.